 - Ensure a uniform, fair process for certification that is accessible to everyone who is eligible

-- Certification by NFPA; International recognition; CESCP certificate; CESCP wallet card; CESCP lapel pin
+- Certification by NFPA; International recognition; CESCP certificate; CESCP wallet card; CESCP hard hat sticker

 The CESCP certification exam is a three hour, open-book, multiple-choice exam taken at an approved, computer-based testing center.
-Currently, the exam is based on the 2015 Edition of NFPA 70E, Standard for Electrical Safety in the Workplace.
-Due to the recent release of the 2018 edition of NFPA 70E, on March 1, 2018, we plan to move to a 2018-based exam.
-Therefore, the last date you will be able to schedule a 2015-based exam will be February 28, 2018.
-After that date, there will be no more 2015 exams, to include re-tests.
-Please plan accordingly.
+The exam is based on the 2018 Edition of NFPA 70E, Standard for Electrical Safety in the Workplace.
 To locate a computer based testing center near you, visit the test center website.

 IMPORTANT NOTE REGARDING DESIGNATION AS A QUALIFIED PERSON